carlsaliba/carlsaliba/README.md

 Here are some of the key projects featured in this repository:

 - 🎨 **Mandelbrot Set Visualization**
-  A Python project to generate and visualize the Mandelbrot set using NumPy and Matplotlib.
+  A Python package to generate and visualize the Mandelbrot set .

 - 🔁 **Reinforcement Learning Algorithms**
   Implementations of classic RL techniques like Q-learning and SARSA, applied to toy problems and simulations.